AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/02_Conditional_Access-Identity_Protection_Policies.md

 ---

 ## ✅ 6.
 Block Access from Unsupported Countries

+### 🎯 Objective

+Limit sign-in access to trusted geographic regions.

+- Define trusted countries in Named Locations.
+- Create CA policy to block access from other locations.
+- Exclude break-glass accounts to prevent lockout.

+---

 **Purpose:**
 Restrict access to organizational resources from untrusted or high-risk geographic locations by allowing only selected trusted countries.